How Independent Hotels Cut OTA Commissions with a Direct Booking Engine

 1. Guest questions go unanswered.
 A guest considering a direct booking asks "Is the room quiet?" or "What's the view like?" at 11pm.
 No response means they book elsewhere.
 An AI concierge that answers instantly from your actual property data fixes this.

 1. Rate parity is broken.
 If your OTA listing accidentally shows a lower rate than your direct booking engine, guests will always book the OTA.
-A channel manager that keeps rates synchronized eliminates this.
+Keeping your own rates consistent across every listing eliminates this.

-FluxPMS addresses all three: the booking engine loads natively on your website, Aria answers guest questions around the clock, and the channel manager keeps your rates in sync.
+FluxPMS addresses all three: the booking engine loads natively on your website, Aria answers guest questions around the clock, and your OTA calendars are imported so you never double-sell a room.

 Commission-Free Booking Engine